mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

 ## Overview

-### Purpose of Playbook

-The purpose of this playbook is to provide more details on the Product Manager role, processes, and relations to other functions within the organization to foster success for employees in this role.
-This playbook may be shared with other functional areas so other employees may gain a better understanding of the Product Manager role, thereby having a greater understanding for responsibilities and interaction areas.
+The purpose of this handbook is to provide more details on the Product Manager role, processes, and relations to other functions within the organization to foster success for employees in this role.
+This handbook may be shared with other functional areas so other employees may gain a better understanding of the Product Manager role, thereby having a greater understanding for responsibilities and interaction areas.

 ### Change Log